-California may work with health and human service organizations to establish and require demographic data collection and reporting on data elements including, but not limited to, race, ethnicity, gender, sexual orientation, gender identity, and disability status.
-State standards should align with federal standards, such as USCDI version 2 and others such as those maintained by the U.S. Office of Management and Budget56 and the U.S. Centers for Disease Control and Prevention.57 California should also establish a process to evaluate relevant new federal standards as they are released, to determine need for implementation.
+California may work with health and human service organizations to establish and require demographic data collection and reporting on data elements including, but not limited to, race, ethnicity, gender, sexual orientation, gender identity, age, income, and disability status.
+State standards should align with federal standards, such as USCDI version 2 when finalized, and others such as those maintained by the U.S. Office of Management and Budget55 and the U.S. Centers for Disease Control and Prevention.56 Industry alignment on demographic data standards would support data exchange including by augmenting organizations' abilities to match data to the correct individual as described in the Strategy for Digital Identities (see Opportunity #C2.1).
+California should also establish a process to evaluate relevant new federal standards as they are released, to determine need for implementation.

 California should promote common standards across public and private organizations, learning from other state experiences.
-For example, in 2021, Connecticut passed legislation58 that required:
+For example, in 2021, Connecticut passed legislation57 that required: